coderefinery/git-intro/_episodes/10-archeology.md

 >   Write a script that checks for a correct result and use `git bisect run` to
 >   find the offending commit automatically
 >   ([solution - spoiler alert!](https://github.com/coderefinery/git-bisect-exercise#solutions-spoiler-alert)).
 >
+> **Video workshops**: We will group you in breakout rooms of ~4 persons where you
+> can work and discuss together.
+A helper or instructor will pop in to help out.
+> Please write down questions in the collaborative notes.
+> After 15-20 minutes we will bring you back into the main room and discuss.
+>
 >
 > #### Hints